-6. Iran has not pursued the construction of the Arak heavy water research reactor (IR-40 Reactor) based on its original design.^{9,10} Iran has not produced or tested natural uranium pellets, fuel pins or fuel assemblies specifically designed for the support of the IR-40 Reactor as originally designed, and all existing natural uranium pellets and fuel assemblies have remained in storage under continuous Agency monitoring (paras 3 and 10).11
+6. Iran has not pursued the construction of the Arak heavy water research reactor (IR-40 Reactor) based on its original design. ^{9,10} Iran has not produced or tested natural uranium pellets, fuel pins or fuel assemblies specifically designed for the support of the IR-40 Reactor as originally designed, and all existing natural uranium pellets and fuel assemblies have remained in storage under continuous Agency

-2 Reproduced in INFCIRC/907 and INFCIRC/907/Add.1.
+$^{^2}$ Reproduced in INFCIRC/907 and INFCIRC/907/Add.1.

-4 The cost of the provisional application of Iran's Additional Protocol (€3.0 million) and €1.1 million of the €2.2 million for the inspector costs related to the verification and monitoring of Iran's nuclear-related commitments as set out in the JCPOA are being met from the regular budget (GC(60)/2).
+4 The cost of the provisional application of Iran's Additional Protocol (€3.0 million) and €2.2 million for the inspector costs related to the verification and monitoring of Iran's nuclear-related commitments as set out in the JCPOA are being met from the regular budget (GC(60)/2).